PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 operation tier, pass semantics, or TensorFlow boundary.
 The next candidate is the adjacent five-step qlinear mean/concat recovery sequence; characterize its arguments and repetition boundaries before introducing another phase runner.

+That qlinear sequence is now characterized without production changes.
+It is a six-line parameterless straight-line closure over only ModelIR and calls five already-extracted module owners with the same single positional argument.
+A focused fixture freezes the complete order, argument contracts, two outer zero-argument invocations, and both neighboring boundaries.
+No callback, layout state, diagnostics, or conversion option needs to enter the eventual phase context.
+The next change should introduce a frozen ModelIR-only context and five stable IDs, then prove instrumented order before switching the historical helper to a delegate.